 In addition, nicotine-free e-cigarette liquid may be toxic to cells.

-An in-vitro study from 2018 found that exposure to e-cigarette vapor led to cell death even when nicotine wasn’t present.
-The affected cells reside in your lungs and defend your body against toxins, infectious particles, and allergens in the air you breath.
+The same 2018 in-vitro study found that exposure to e-cigarette vapor led to cell death even when nicotine wasn’t present.
+The affected cells reside in the lungs and are meant to defend your body against toxins, infectious particles, and allergens in the air you breathe.

 There’s a substantial amount of research documenting the harmful effects of nicotine, though most studies focus on nicotine exposure from smoking tobacco.